 What prices will increase by CPI plus 3.5%?

-All of our residential broadband services ordered from the 1 March 2022 will see a price increase of CPI plus 3.5% on or after 1st October every year from October 2023 in line with your terms and conditions.
+All of our residential broadband services ordered between 1 March 2022 and 2 July 2023 will see a price increase of CPI plus 3.5% on or after 1st October every year from October 2023 in line with your terms and conditions.

 How much more will I pay based on the CPI price rise?